ArthurYdalgo/lingo-card/README.md

 ## data.js

 ### The  `const categories` variable
-Over here you'll define the categories in the native language, like "Airport", or "Aeroporto", etc...
+Over here you'll define the categories in the native language, like `"Airport"`, or `"Aeroporto"`, etc...

 ### The `const words` variable